You can use four different keyword formats:

 1. A flexible format (e.g., social media monitoring tool)

 If you've typed one word, the program will look for all web pages and social media posts that feature this word.
 If you've typed several words as part of one item (which is called a chip), the program will find all cases where these words are close to each other in the text.
 "Close" in Awario means they will be placed within 9 words from each other.
+Additionally, this format allows you to use @tags and #hashtags as keywords with no additional setup required.

 2. A phrase format (e.g., "Bank of Scotland")